hpd/aces-dev/python/README-PYTHON.md

 - Duiker Research extensions
 	- Group ProcessNode
 		- Useful for organizing list of nodes that represent a single filter/transform
+	- 'floatEncoding' Array attribute and associated behavior

 Would be nice to have
 ---------------------
+### CLF

 - An 'inverse' style for ProcessNodes such as LUT1D, Matrix, Range, ASC CDL.

+### Clip

+- Example integration of Clip support into application
+- Questions answered about how file should work in a multi-user scenario

 Thanks
 ------